-Aquarium Eels are a group of eel like fish that all have long snake-like bodies and similar diets.
-They are also very clever fish.
-They have a most singular habit of being escape artists, wiggling through even the smallest hole in an aquarium cover.
-Fish referred to as ‘Freshwater Eels’ in the aquarium hobby and included here belong to various eel like fish families.
-Some of them are true eels found in the order of Anuilliformes, like the American Eel and the European Eel members of the family Anguillidae, and the Worm Eels or Spaghetti Eels of the family Moringuidae.
+Aquarium eels belong to the eel like fish.
+They have long snake-like bodies and have similar feeding needs.
+Aside from that, they are very clever.
+One of its main characteristics is being an escape artist.
+They like to wiggle around even in the smallest hole in an aquarium cover.
+Fish that are referred to as “Freshwater Eeels” in the aquarium often include different eel like fish families.
+Some true eels could be found in the order of Anuilliformes, like the American Eel and the European Eel which belongs to the family of Anguillidae, and even the Worm Eels or the Spaghetti Eels that is a part of the Moringuidae.

 Eel like Fish Types: Aquarium Eel

-The Anguillidae family consists of a single genus, Anguilla, which has 19 species and 6 subspecies.
-It includes the American Eel Anguilla rostrata, which is the only true eel in North America, and the European Eel Anguilla anguilla.
-These true eels live their entire lives in freshwater, but return to the ocean to spawn.
+The first family has only one genus, the Anguilla.
+It contains 19 species and 6 subspecies.
+In this list belong the American Eel Anguilla rostrata.
+They are known to be known to be the only true eel of the North America and the European Eel Anguilla anguilla.
+These two true eels like to live their entire lives in freshwater but could return to their ocean to spawn.

-All other families in the Anuilliformes Order of eels are saltwater eels, including the Moray eels in the Muraenidae family.
+The other family of the aforementioned order of eels is the saltwater eel.
+It would include the Moray eels that belong in the Muraenidae family.

 Not So True Eels

-Aquarium eels also include many so-called ‘freshwater eels’ that are not true eels.
-Yet they are all commonly called eel like fish in the aquarium industry.
-Other eel like fishes include:
+Some aquarium eels are classified as not true eels, or they are so-called the ‘freshwater eels’.
+However, they still belong to the eel like fish category in the aquarium industry.
+Other eel like fishes would include:

-The Swamp Eels are members of Synbranchiformes Order which contains 3 families.
+The Swamp Eels are members of Synbranchiformes Order has contains 3 families.

-- Spiny Eels – Mastacembelidae Family: The Mastacembelidae family contains the well known Spiny Eels.
-They are not actually eels but surely they look like them.
+- Spiny Eels – Mastacembelidae Family: The Mastacembelidae family has the well known Spiny Eels.
+They look like true eels but they are not really eels.